History of supercomputing: Beginnings: 1950s and 1960s

+The second generation saw the introduction of features intended to support multiprogramming and multiprocessor configurations, including master/slave (supervisor/problem) mode, storage protection keys, limit registers, protection associated with address translation, and atomic instructions.

 In 1957, a group of engineers left Sperry Corporation to form Control Data Corporation (CDC) in Minneapolis, Minnesota.
 Seymour Cray left Sperry a year later to join his colleagues at CDC.
 In 1960, Cray completed the CDC 1604, one of the first generation of commercially successful transistorized computers and at the time of its release, the fastest computer in the world.
 However, the sole fully transistorized Harwell CADET was operational in 1951, and IBM delivered its commercially successful transistorized IBM 7090 in 1959.

 Around 1960, Cray decided to design a computer that would be the fastest in the world by a large margin.
 After four years of experimentation along with Jim Thornton, and Dean Roush and about 30 other engineers, Cray completed the CDC 6600 in 1964.
 Cray switched from germanium to silicon transistors, built by Fairchild Semiconductor, that used the planar process.
 These did not have the drawbacks of the mesa silicon transistors.
 He ran them very fast, and the speed of light restriction forced a very compact design with severe overheating problems, which were solved by introducing refrigeration, designed by Dean Roush.
 The 6600 outperformed the industry's prior recordholder, the IBM 7030 Stretch, by a factor of three.
 With performance of up to three megaFLOPS, it was dubbed a supercomputer and defined the supercomputing market when two hundred computers were sold at $9 million each.